The Biggest Shake-Up in Creative Software in a Decade

 Canva’s move has created the most meaningful disruption in creative software since Adobe went subscription-based.
 It challenges assumptions about who gets to access professional tools and how the next generation will learn their craft.

-As a working photographer, I may not abandon Adobe tomorrow — but I welcome this change.
+As a working photographer, I may not abandon my current workflow tomorrow—but I welcome this change.
 A creative industry that encourages innovation, competition, and accessibility is one that thrives.
-And that benefits us all.

 Previous